PyFstat/PyFstat/README.md

 ```
 $ pip install -r /PATH/TO/THIS/DIRECTORY/requirements.txt
 ```
-If you have installed python from conda then `pip` itself can be installed via `conda install pip`.

 In addition to these modules, you also need a working **swig-enabled** [`lalapps`](http://software.ligo.org/docs/lalsuite/lalsuite/) with